Canon 2000D vs Hasselblad X1D

 Review summary: Canon 2000D vs Hasselblad X1D

-So what conclusions can be drawn?
+So what is the bottom line?
 Which of the two cameras – the Canon 2000D or the Hasselblad X1D – has the upper hand?
-The listing below highlights the relative strengths of the two models.
+Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.